cadebrown/ezc/README.md

 # Installation

+## Global (default)

+(this requires `sudo` rights)

 This should work for all systems with `curl`, `cc`, and `make`, and has been tested on Ubuntu15/16, OSX (El Capitan), Debian 8, Raspbian (Raspberry pi), and confirmed working.

 To install, run copypaste this into your terminal and then hit enter:

-`cd /tmp/ && curl https://github.com/ChemicalDevelopment/ezc/archive/master.zip -L > ezc.zip && unzip ezc.zip && cd ezc-master && make`
+`cd /tmp/ && curl https://github.com/ChemicalDevelopment/ezc/archive/master.zip -L > ezc.zip && unzip ezc.zip && cd ezc-master && sudo make global`

+This will prompt for your password, then finish in about 5-10 minutes

+After it has finished, you can test and make sure that it worked by running: `ezcc --help` (to view the compiler help messages), and `pi 10000` (for 10000 digits of pi).

+If any errors are produced, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)

+## Local

+if for some reason you don't have sudo rights, you can also install locally:

-(this should take about 5-10 minutes)
+`cd /tmp/ && curl https://github.com/ChemicalDevelopment/ezc/archive/master.zip -L > ezc.zip && unzip ezc.zip && cd ezc-master && make` (this will take about 5-10 minutes)

-Now, go in the install director (~/ezc/) `cd ~/ezc/`, run `ls` to view all the programs associated with it.
+go in the install directory (`cd ~/ezc/`), run `ls` to view all the programs associated with it.

-Run `./pi 10000` for 10000 digits of pi.
+Run `./ezcc --help` (to view compiler help), and `./pi 10000` (for 10000 digits of pi)

-To view compiler help, use `./ezcc -h`

-If that fails, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)
+If any errors are produced, please open an [issue](https://github.com/ChemicalDevelopment/ezc/issues)

+## Using a package manager

 For some platforms (Debian Based, Fedora Based, OSX, FreeBSD) you can run: